 We believe in a participatory approach that directly involves those who have a stake in wildlife conservation, law enforcement, and education.

 It is not just about wildlife and the way it is exploited worldwide.
-It is also about people, the hard work in the field by individuals, nonprofit organisations, and wildlife agencies.
+It is also about people, the hard work in the field by individuals, nonprofit organizations, and wildlife agencies.
 It is also about the increasing loss of courageous self sacrificing rangers, and the role of criminal syndicates, militias, and terrorist organizations in the illegal wildlife trade.

 Communication is also advocacy, which should always be at the core of any environmental organization, for its central role in shaping public perceptions and working to influence public policy in order to achieve positive and long lasting changes.
 EAL strives to always engage the stakeholders with courage and humility, to focus on concrete and effective activities, and to remain independent and outspoken.